Muhammed-Rahif/GH-Notify/README.md

 A github notification sending server, on telegram.

+What if you get your github notifications on telegram instantly.
+Are you looking for something just like this.
+Then I will definitely help you.
+Register your github personal access token with us..
+So I can remind you when your notifications comes...
+Let's get started from [here](https://beomax1.herokuapp.com/)!

 ## 🏁 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.